 Summer travelers need also beware of free hotel Wi-Fi, which more and more hotels are offering as a complimentary amenity for their patrons.
 Recently, researchers from security firm FireEye have decried a new Russian cyber hacking technique being used to exploit free hotel Wi-Fi.

 The Russian hacking group, Fancy Bear, also known as APT28, behind the DNC breach last summer, is using the leaked NSA hacking tool, EternalBlue, also exploited by the WannaCry hackers, to target high-value hotel guests on free hotel Wi-Fi hotspots.
 The hackers have first been cracking hotel Wi-Fi networks by sending phishing emails with infected attachments to hotel staff.
 When hotel staff opens these email attachments, they introduce Gamefish malware (no, I’m not making these names up) onto hotel computers.
 That malware then infects the hotel’s internal and guest Wi-Fi networks.

-Last month, FireEye discovered this kind of malware activity in multiple European hotels and one Middle Eastern capital, after having previously detected FancyBear hotel Wi-Fi hacking activity late in 2016, after an employee’s computer had been infected.
-It later came out that that employee had been on an infected hotel network while traveling.
+Last month, FireEye discovered this kind of malware activity in multiple European hotels and in one Middle Eastern, after having previously detected FancyBear hotel Wi-Fi hacking activity late in 2016, when an employee’s computer had been infected.
+It later came out that that employee had been on an compromised hotel network while traveling.